 OCC signed the Certification and Agreement form and submitted it to the Department

 of Education on April 15, 2020 with assurance that 50% of the funds received would

 be awarded directly to eligible students.
 The Department of Education approved the

 Grant on April 25, 2020 and OCC received the ability to draw funds for OCC students

 15,263 students were enrolled at OCC for Winter Term 2020 and an estimated 5,400 students

 were identified as meeting the criteria of the CARES Act.
-OCC will award grants from
+OCC awarded grants from

 $750 to $1500 per eligible student based on qualified credits upon completion of an